 A towering comedic force who stole scenes on '3rd Rock from the Sun' and later channeled her personal battles into powerful advocacy.

-Kristen Johnston exploded onto the television landscape in the 1990s as the hilariously alien Sally Solomon on '3rd Rock from the Sun,' a role that earned her two Emmys and cemented her as a master of physical comedy.
-Her six-foot frame and fearless commitment to the absurd made her a standout, but her career has consistently revealed deeper layers.
-She transitioned to sharp-tongued roles in sitcoms like 'The Exes' and a poignant turn on 'Mom.'
-Off-screen, Johnston's life took a dramatic turn following a near-fatal addiction to prescription painkillers, a struggle she chronicled in her raw, funny, and unflinching memoir 'Guts.'
-This experience fueled her founding of the SLAM (Sobriety, Learning, and Motivation) nonprofit, which aids actors with addiction.
-Johnston’s journey from sitcom star to survivor and advocate showcases a resilience as formidable as her comedic timing.
+Kristen Johnston won two Emmys for playing the hilariously alien Sally Solomon on '3rd Rock from the Sun' in the 1990s.
+Her six-foot frame and fearless physical comedy made her a standout.
+She later played sharp-tongued roles on 'The Exes' and a poignant turn on 'Mom.'
+Off-screen, Johnston survived a near-fatal addiction to prescription painkillers, chronicled in her memoir 'Guts.'
+She founded the SLAM nonprofit, which aids actors with addiction.
+Her journey from sitcom star to survivor and advocate showcases resilience as formidable as her comedic timing.

 1965–1980